DogepartyXDP/Documentation/Developers/API.md

 ###Filtering Read API results

-The Counterparty API aims to be as simple and flexible as possible.
+The Dogeparty API aims to be as simple and flexible as possible.
 To this end, it includes a straightforward way to filter the results of most [Read API](#read-api-function-reference) to get the data you want, and only that.

 For each Read API function that supports it, a ``filters`` parameter exists.
 To apply a filter to a specific data field,